 Using OpenKruise Agents Sandbox via E2B SDK

-The sandbox-manager component of OpenKruise Agents supports two integration methods: native E2B protocol and private protocol.
+The sandbox-manager component of OpenKruise Agents supports two E2B integration protocols: native E2B protocol and private protocol.

 Comparison between private protocol and native protocol: